-Berkeley-Haas Defining Principles & Your Career Search
+Berkeley Haas Defining Leadership Principles & Your Career Search

 As an MBA student in the Haas School of Business, you are a representative of this program as you interact with recruiters, corporate presenters, alumni and other stakeholders during the job search process.
 It is expected that you will act in a professional manner, exhibiting integrity and consideration in your interactions.